magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Codec
 -----

-| We did not write the description to this field.
+| Select the codecs that the trunk will accept.